AyushSri19-777/DEV-Summer-IECSE-2018/README.md

 	* `git commit -m "message" `   creates a local commit of your changes.
 	* `git push origin <branch name>` makes the changes permanent on the remote repo.
 * All solutions will be pushed to the master branch.
+* All tasks will be uploaded [here](https://github.com/aritra24/dev-summer-project-2018/wiki) and on the group.